LD-Reborn/embeddingsearch/README.md

 # To-do
 - Implement the api server (WSGI via gunicorn / falcon)
+- Move the models to the db file and move functions into the corresponding classes.
+(Maybe if circular references can be avoided, move them back to the model file in the end?)
 - Add database setup script?
 - Remove tables related to caching (It's not done on the sql server side anymore.)